-The NIH Blueprint for Neuroscience Research supports cross-cutting neuroscience activities like research training, workforce diversity, informatics, therapeutic development, and research initiatives.
-Blueprint will be announcing exciting new research in the Blueprint MedTech and BPN initiatives in Fiscal Year (FY) 2023.
+The NIH Blueprint for Neuroscience Research supports cross-cutting neuroscience activities like research training, workforce diversity, resource and tool development, and other research initiatives.
+Blueprint will be supporting exciting new research in the Blueprint MedTech and BPN initiatives in Fiscal Year (FY) 2023.

 Tools and Technologies to Explore Nervous System Biomolecular Condensates

 The purpose of this Funding Opportunity Announcement (FOA) is to support the development of innovative tools and/or technologies to monitor or manipulate biomolecular condensates (BMCs) in vivo and enable investigators to adopt these tools to answer outstanding questions in basic neuroscience.
 This research will transform our understanding of the mechanistic role of BMCs in human nervous system health and disease and may serve as the foundation for the development of novel BMC-based therapeutics.

 Blueprint developed three FOAs that began supporting research in FY 2018:

 - The Dynamic Neuroimmune Interactions in the Transition from Normal CNS Function to Disorders (RFA-AA-18-07) R01 seeks to transform our understanding of the dynamic changes among multiple neuroimmune components and how they contribute to the onset and progression of central nervous system (CNS) disorders.
 Research supported by this FOA is expected to address temporal changes in multiple neuroimmune components, such as neurons, microglia, and astrocytes.
 Proposals that blend diverse expertise with innovative approaches that address these questions at the molecular, cellular, and circuitry levels were highly encouraged.